Can I Make A Vehicle Passenger Compensation Claim?

 However, if you’re unsure about how much your injury is worth or how you should claim, we can help you with that.
 Simply call us using the details above at a time that suits you and we’ll be able to tell you if you’re eligible to claim.

-What Is Included Average Settlement For Passenger In Car Accident?
+What Is Included In A Car Accident Injury Settlement?

 Whether you are claiming against the driver’s insurance company, or the MIB as an injured passenger in a car accident without insurance, the types of damages you can claim will be the same.
 They include: